-- A transferring ESE student is one who was previously enrolled as an ESE student in any other school or agency and who is enrolling in a Florida school district or in an educational program operated by the Exceptional Student Education Department through grants or contractual agreements. - An ESE student who is transferring from one Florida public school district to the School District of Osceola County who has a current Individual Education Plan including Gifted Students (IEP/ GEP) will be placed in the appropriate educational program(s) with a permanent placement consistent with the plan.
-The receiving school must review and may revise the current IEP/ GEP as necessary.
-Amended 07-01-06 - An ESE student who is transferring from an out-of-state public school with ESE documentation will be placed immediately in the appropriate educational program(s).
-A permanent assignment may be made for the student if the student has an IEP and evaluation information.
+- A transferring ESE student is one who was previously enrolled as an ESE student in any other school or agency and who is enrolling in a Florida school district or in an educational program operated by the Exceptional Student Education Department through grants or contractual agreements. - An ESE student who is transferring from one Florida public school district to the School District of Osceola County who has a current Individual Education Plan including Gifted Students (IEP/ EP) shall be placed in the appropriate educational program(s) with a permanent placement consistent with the plan.
+The receiving school must review and may revise the current IEP/ EP as necessary. - An ESE student who is transferring from an out-of-state public school with ESE documentation shall be placed immediately in the appropriate educational program(s).
+A permanent placement may be made for the student if the student has an IEP/EP and evaluation information.
 If the ESE documentation is not complete, a transfer assignment may be made in order for the district to conduct an initial evaluation pursuant to Rule 6A-6.0331 (4) and (5), FAC.
-Amended 07-01-05, 07-01-08

-6. English Language Learner (ELL) Students
+9. English Language Learner (ELL) Students